 There was a powerful man in Samaria.
-Simon the Sorcerer!
+Simon the Sorcerer.
 All week long we’ve been studying Acts 8:4-40, learning about how Christians should get woke like the early church.
 One of those earliest Christians, Philip, had traveled to Samaria and started demonstrating the power of the Holy Spirit.
 But there was already a man with great power in Samaria, Simon.
 Are we about to have a showdown?
-Simon the Sorcerer vs the power of the Holy Spirit?
+Simon the Sorcerer versus the power of the Holy Spirit?

 If you’re reading verse 9 in the ancient Greek language Acts was originally written in, the word for sorcery is “mageo.”
 I mention that because you can see that this is where we get our English word “magic.”
 Simon was a mage, one who practiced magic.
 His magic, or sorcery, could involve both magic tricks like sleight of hand, and possibly supernatural ability like witchcraft.
 As you can see in verse 10, he was very well respected by the people in Samaria because he had impressed them for many years with his abilities.
 But that is all about to change when Philip shows up.
 Let me ask you this: how does it often go when one person in power is upstaged by a new guy?
 Not well.
 This is a classic human story, so keep reading to see how it unfolds.

 In verses 12-13 we read that the response of the people to Philip’s ministry is that “they believe and are baptized.”
 I suspect Simon was even more astonished than the average person in Samaria because he knew that the miracles Philip was performing, he, Simon, was unable to replicate.
 Simon had some cool tricks, but nothing like the power of the Holy Spirit that was flowing through Philip.
 Simon believes too, and is baptized, and starts following Philip everywhere.